 Nepal lies in South Asia at the lap of the Central Himalayas, bordering Tibet (China) on the north and India on the East, West, and south, making Nepal a landlocked country.
 In terms of location, Nepal lies at 26022’N-30027’latitude and 8004’E-88012’E longitude, extending its boundary to 147181 sq. km.

 Topographically, Nepal is divided into three parts: The Himalayan region, the hilly, and the Terai region, where 26% of our land consists of the Himalayas, 50% consist of Hilly areas, and the remaining 24% of Terai areas.

 In terms of Elevation, the lowland of Nepal starts from 60m (south) above sea level rising up to 8848(Mt.
 Everest).
 One-third of the total length of the Himalayas lies inside Nepal’s borders and the country claims 10 of the world’s 14 tallest mountains in the world.
-These white snow-capped mountains are a great source of water flowing through more than 600 rivers towards the Indian Ocean.
+These white snow-capped mountains are a great source of water flowing through more than 600 rivers toward the Indian Ocean.

 Nepal is a country where 125 different ethnic groups of people reside speaking 123 different languages, making it a unique country to visit to know about its culture and tradition.
-In spite of all this difference, the people of Nepal live peacefully making Nepal one of the peaceful countries to visit, makes Nepal truly a Never (N) Ending (E) Peace (P) And (A) Love (L) country (NEPAL).
+In spite of all these differences, the people of Nepal live peacefully making Nepal one of the peaceful countries to visit, makes Nepal truly a Never (N) Ending (E) Peace (P) And (A) Love (L) country (NEPAL).